Technical Notes for May 2018 OES Estimates

 The OES program uses the BLS Employment Cost Index (ECI) to adjust survey data from prior panels before combining them with the current panel’s data.
 The wage updating procedure adjusts each detailed occupation’s wage rate, as measured in the earlier panel, according to the average movement of its broader occupational division.

 Imputation.
-About 25 percent of establishments do not respond for a given panel.
-For most employers, a "nearest neighbor" hot deck imputation procedure is used to impute missing occupational employment totals.
+Some establishments do not respond for a given panel.
+For most employers, a “nearest neighbor” hot deck imputation procedure is used to impute missing occupational employment totals.
 A variant of mean imputation is used to impute missing wage distributions.
-In some cases, data for current panel nonrespondents are available from earlier panels.
+In some cases, data for nonrespondents are available from earlier panels.
 In those cases, the older data may be used and aged to represent the current reference period.

 For more information